harmeling/TRASHED2022-how-to-record-lectures/README.md

 * https://wiki.hhu.de/pages/viewpage.action?pageId=160268766
 * https://wiki.hhu.de/pages/viewpage.action?pageId=160268775

-In particular, the colleagues from the Multimediazentrum are really helpful with many questions I had.
+In particular, the colleagues from the Multimediazentrum (MMZ@HHU) are really helpful with many questions I had.

 Here are simple setups that I use to record my lectures with